 Your advisor and tax professional have the tools and expertise to calculate the costs and benefits for the planning decisions listed above.
 In many situations, there are other taxes to consider such as the 3.8 % net investment income tax.

 It is imperative to arrange for a tax projection given the complexity of the tax calculation in order to have reliable information regarding the tax cost or benefit of a decision.
-Consider the almost certain likelihood that tax rates are likely to change during the course of one’s lifetime.
+There is an almost certain likelihood that tax rates are likely to change during the course of one’s lifetime.
 A reasonable estimation of projected future rates is an important factor in the development of a long-term investment plan.

 We are happy to discuss Parsec tax planning and compliance services.
 If you are interested, please contact your advisor who will be happy to arrange for a meeting or provide additional information regarding tax services.